jeff1evesque/machine-learning/doc/test/pytest.rst

 It is important to understand that building the corresponding docker containers needed for the unit tests, is resource intensive, also with respect to the harddisk.
-Therefore, the |unit-tests|_ will `clean-up <https://github.com/jeff1evesque/machine-learning/blob/d3ecbd53299d082ceffe77d28875743a923fec1b/test/unit-tests#L75-L89>`_
+Therefore, the |backend|_ will `clean-up <https://github.com/jeff1evesque/machine-learning/blob/d3ecbd53299d082ceffe77d28875743a923fec1b/test/backend#L75-L89>`_
 after it's execution.
 Additionally, given that the vagrant development environment, has not exceeded harddisk limitations, all executions should have necessary space by default, from an initial ``vagrant up xxx``.
-For example, during the execution of the `unit-tests` (before clean-up), the harddisk partitions should be as follows:
+For example, during the execution of the `backend` (before clean-up), the harddisk partitions should be as follows:

 .. code:: bash